Niue: Offshore banking

 The government briefly considered offshore banking.
-Under pressure from the U.S. Treasury, Niue agreed to end its support for schemes designed to minimise tax in countries like New Zealand.
+Under pressure from the US Treasury, Niue agreed to end its support for schemes designed to minimise tax in countries like New Zealand.
 Niue provides automated Companies Registration, administered by the New Zealand Ministry of Economic Development.
 The Niue Legislative Assembly passed the Niue Consumption Tax Act in the first week of February 2009, and the 12.5% tax on goods and services was expected to take effect on 1 April 2009.
 Income tax has been lowered, and import tax may be reset to zero except for "sin" items like tobacco, alcohol and soft drinks.
 Tax on secondary income has been lowered from 35% to 10%, with the stated goal of fostering increased labour productivity.

 Internet

-In 1997, the Internet Assigned Numbers Authority (IANA), under contract with the U.S. Department of Commerce, assigned the Internet Users Society-Niue (IUS-N), a private non-profit, as manager of the .nu top-level domain on the Internet.
+In 1997, the Internet Assigned Numbers Authority (IANA), under contract with the US Department of Commerce, assigned the Internet Users Society-Niue (IUS-N), a private non-profit, as manager of the .nu top-level domain on the Internet.
 The stated purpose of IUS-N was to use revenue from .nu domain registrations to support Internet services for Niue.
 According to a letter to ICANN in 2007, IUS-N's auditors reported an investment of US$3 million in Niue's Internet services between 1999 and 2005, funded by domain registration revenue.
-In 1999, an agreement was reached between IUS-N and the Government of Niue, recognizing IUS-N's management of the .nu ccTLD under IANA's authority.
+In 1999, an agreement was reached between IUS-N and the Government of Niue, recognising IUS-N's management of the .nu ccTLD under IANA's authority.
 This agreement included commitments to provide free Internet services to government departments and citizens.

 A subsequent government disputed this agreement and sought compensation from IUS-N. A Commission of Inquiry in 2005 found no merit in these claims, which were dismissed by the government in 2007.
 Starting in 2003, IUS-N began expanding Wi-Fi coverage throughout the capital village of Alofi and in several nearby villages and schools, and has been expanding Wi-Fi coverage into the outer villages since then, making Niue the first Wi-Fi nation.
 Additionally, IUS-N provides secure DSL connections for government departments at no cost.

-On December 16, 2020, the Government of Niue initiated proceedings to reassign control of its national webspace, .nu, from the Internet Corporation for Assigned Names and Numbers (ICANN) to itself.
+On 16 December 2020, the Government of Niue initiated proceedings to reassign control of its national webspace, .nu, from the Internet Corporation for Assigned Names and Numbers (ICANN) to itself.
 This action reflects ongoing efforts by Niue to assert control over its digital assets amid concerns about national sovereignty and economic benefits associated with the .nu domain.

+On 23 March 2026, the Niuean government approved a 12-month licence for Starlink to operate as an internet service provider on the island.
+Previously, accessing a Starlink kit in Niue was prohibited and carried penalties, including a $200 fine or up to three months in prison.